audunru/fiken-api-php-client/README.md

 Fiken.no is an online accounting system aimed at making accounting easy for small businesses.

-You can use this client to retrieve resources (companies, products, accounts, etc) from Fiken, or create new resources (eg. a customer).
+You can use this package to retrieve resources (companies, products, accounts, etc) from Fiken, or create new resources (eg. a customer or a product).
 You can also create invoices and cash sales.

 Currently it's meant to be used within a Laravel project (and therefore requires Laravel), but the goal is to be able to use it without Laravel as well.